logicalmechanism/token-vault/README.md

 The test off-chain code inside the scripts folder is designed to be used sequentially, 00 then 01 etc. The test code expects test wallets to exist inside a folder called wallets located inside the scripts folder.
 The examples provided assume a reference, collateral, reward, and staker wallet.
 Please use the testnet faucet to obtain test ADA.

 The first step is creating the reference scripts used in the following off-chain code.
 The next two steps involve registering and delegating the stake address.
 The third step requires the stake address to have withdrawable rewards.
 The forth and fifth step involves the time locking and removal of a UTxO from the locking smart contract.

+The scripts folder contains two helper scripts, one for displaying the current balances of the wallets and contracts, and another for trading tokens and ADA between wallets.
+They are not required for smart contract testing but may be helpful.

 The time lock script, 04_lockIntoVault.sh, assumes an input in minutes.
 It will use the function